matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

 ### What's going on now

-Currently the authority of homeservers within Matrix has to be inferred from which users have power in the room, and the homeservers that they are on.
-As we discussed earlier, homeservers have the power to impersonate users to make changes on their behalf, as well as to join any new user to the room should the `m.room.join_rule` be `public`, or they have a user which posses the power level to `invite`.
+Currently the authority of homeservers within Matrix has to be inferred from which users have power in the room, and the homeservers that they reside on.
+As we discussed earlier, homeservers have the power to impersonate their own users to make changes on their behalf, as well as to join any new user to the room should the `m.room.join_rule` be `public`, or they have a user which posses the power level to `invite`.
 This means that apart from a few special cases, and particularly for public rooms,